 Contents

-All figures in this article are from KanseiLink's operational dataset collected April 13–14, 2026.
+Figures in this article are from KanseiLink's evaluation dataset and early data collected April 13–14, 2026.
+Per-service success-rate measurements are still being accumulated (observing).
 Per-service data is retrievable via get_insights(service_id) from KanseiLink's MCP server.
 This article is published to increase transparency in KanseiLink's rating methodology.

 About the KanseiLink Dataset

 KanseiLink is an AEO (Agent Engine Optimization) rating agency for Japanese SaaS.
-Unlike self-reported compatibility declarations, KanseiLink grades are derived from actual MCP call outcomes — success, failure, latency, and error type — recorded when AI agents interact with services through the KanseiLink MCP server.
+KanseiLink grades are our own assessment based on a published methodology, and MCP call outcome data — latency, error types, and more — is being accumulated as AI agents interact with services through the KanseiLink MCP server.

 Data density varies significantly: freee has 212 recorded calls, Slack 113, Backlog 91.
 Analysis below focuses on services with sufficient data for statistical confidence.